 The History of 59 Lucy Lane

-The household was filled with priceless family memories until the house was ultimately lost in a lawsuit in 1927.
-Grandpa Hunt had purchased a .22 caliber rifle for Freddy's 12th birthday, and, as Cleo, Freddy, and two neighborhood friends were shooting at targets under Grandpa Hunt's supervision, one of their friends ran in front of the target and was accidentally shot by the other friend.
+The household was filled with priceless family memories until the house was ultimately lost in a lawsuit in 1928.
+Grandpa Hunt had purchased a .22 caliber rifle for Freddy's 12th birthday, and, on July 3, 1927, as Cleo, Freddy, and two neighborhood friends were shooting at targets under Grandpa Hunt's supervision, one of their friends ran in front of the target and was accidentally shot by the other friend.
 The child was paralyzed from the neck down and died 5 years later.

 Grandpa Hunt was charged with reckless and willful endangerment, and was kept under house arrest near the county jail in Mayville.
 The house had to be auctioned to pay legal fees.
 The family members slowly went their separate ways during this traumatic time, DeDe, Lucille, and Freddy to an apartment in Jamestown, and little Cleo to live with her father in Buffalo, after Lola had passed away.

 Throughout her entire life, Lucille Ball would never forget the devastating loss of that day in 1927.
 It took away the very family foundation that she had always known and come to rely on, but she never forgot those family ties and solid family values.
 Wherever her life and career would take her, she always made sure that DeDe, Freddy, and Cleo soon followed and were taken care of, just as they had all taken care of each other at the house at 59 Lucy Lane.